pingcap/docs-tidb-operator/en/deploy-tidb-dm.md

 ## Configure DM deployment

-To configure the DM deployment, you need to configure the `DMCluster` CR.
-Refer to the [DM Cluster example](https://github.com/pingcap/tidb-operator/blob/master/examples/dm/dm-cluster.yaml) for an example.
-For the complete configurations of `DMCluster` CR, refer to [API documentation](https://github.com/pingcap/tidb-operator/blob/master/docs/api-references/docs.md#dmcluster).
+To configure the DM deployment, you need to configure the `DMCluster` Custom Resource (CR).
+For the complete configurations of the `DMCluster` CR, refer to the [DMCluster example](https://github.com/pingcap/tidb-operator/blob/master/examples/dm/dm-cluster.yaml) and [API documentation](https://github.com/pingcap/tidb-operator/blob/master/docs/api-references/docs.md#dmcluster).
+Note that you need to choose the example and API of the current TiDB Operator version.

 ### Cluster name